dask/dask-kubernetes/doc/source/kubecluster2.rst

 .. warning::
     `KubeCluster2` is experimental for now.
 So any bug reports are appreciated!

 :doc: The Dask Operator is for creating and managing a Dask cluster which using a Kubernetes Operator.
-With this cluster object you can conveniently create and manage a Dask :class:`dask.distributed.Client` object to the cluster and perform your work.
-Provided you have API access to Kubernetes and can run ``kubectl`` commands then connectivity to the Dask cluster is handled automatically for you via services or port forwarding.
-The Operator is install on the Kubernetes cluster and then users can create cluster via the Kubernetes API (``kubectl``) of the Python API (``KubeCluster2``)
+It's installed on the Kubernetes cluster and then users can create clusters via the Kubernetes API (``kubectl``) or the Python API (``KubeCluster2``)

 Installing the Operator
 -----------------------